n8n-io/n8n-docs/docs/getting-started/quickstart.md

 ```

 In case you run into issues with the installation, check out the [troubleshooting page](../reference/troubleshooting.md) or ask for help in the [community forum](https://community.n8n.io/).

-# Run n8n remotely
-## Using n8n.cloud

-While n8n.cloud and n8n are the same in terms of features, n8n.cloud provides conveniences such as:
-- Not having to set up and maintain your n8n instance
-- Managed OAuth for authentication
-- Easily upgrading to the newest n8n versions

-If this option is for you, sign up for an [n8n.cloud](https://www.n8n.cloud/) account.